Todd Family Final DNA Report

 William Todd (TF40) died in Stafford Co VA in 1667.
 Descendants went to KY.

 1. Group 24: John Todd (TF 155) came from Philadelphia to North Carolina and then in 1745 to Carven Co SC and then 1751 to Newport District, Liberty Co Georgia.
 No relationship to other American families has been found.
+And a consistent DNA pattern was not found amongst descendants.

 2. Group 29: Hardy Todd b 1775 and Lewis Todd b 1763-1851 resided in Edgecombe County and sometimes in Bertie Co.
 However they are not related to the William Todd d 1769 Bertie Co.
 Also sharing the same DNA is the Hardy Todd d 1801 of Warren Co GA.
 Possibly related is the Hardy Todd b 1755 Tyler Co NC.